monchopena/bdunk/_posts/2021-06-14-your-own-hosting-like-a-boss-4-of-5.markdown

 ![environment-secrets]

-Create a new file for the Actions Definition.
+Create a new file for the Actions Definition [like this][github-actions-file].

 ```
 name: Testing the Actions with Jekyll